wso2-attic/esb-connectors/elasticsearch/elasticsearch-connector/elasticsearch-connector-1.0.0/README.txt

    iii)   size                         -  The number of hits to return. iv)    scroll                       -  Specify a time duration according to the following format. (format : {TIME_DURATION}{TIME_UNIT} , e.g. 1m).
    v)     terminateAfter               -  The maximum number of documents to collect for each shard, upon reaching which the query execution will terminate early.
-Provide an integer as the value. vi)    indexName                    -  Name of the index inside which the type would be created. vii)   type                         -  The type inside which the ID would be considered. viii)  updateDocValueMandatory      -  Updated value of the document. ix)    updateDocValueOptional       -  Updated value of the document.
+Provide an integer as the value. vi)    indexName                    -  Use the name of the index created in step 5)i. vii)   type                         -  The type inside which the ID would be considered.
+Provide any string value. viii)  updateDocValueMandatory      -  Updated value of the document.
+Provide a text as the value. ix)    updateDocValueOptional       -  Updated value of the document.
+Provide a text as the value.
-   x)     routing                      -  A sting Name of the shard base to which the document would be routed. xi)    routingMessageMandatory      -  A string message to set as routing message for  the  document routing mandatory case. xii)   routingMessageOptional       -  A string message to set as routing message for  the  document routing optional case. xiii)  messageMandatory             -  A string message to create create automatic ID mandatory case.
+   x)     routing                      -  A string name of the shard base to which the document would be routed. xi)    routingMessageMandatory      -  A string message to set as routing message for the document routing mandatory case. xii)   routingMessageOptional       -  A string message to set as routing message for the document routing optional case. xiii)  messageMandatory             -  A string message to create automatic ID mandatory case.
-   xiv)   messageOptional              -  A string message to create create automatic ID optional case.
+   xiv)   messageOptional              -  A string message to create automatic ID optional case.
    xv)    tagValue                     -  A string value to add as a tag for index child document. xvi)   postDate                     -  Date when the index should be inserted (The date formate should be like yyyy-MM-ddTHH:mm:ss). xvii)  userName                     -  A string value to set as user Name to create document.